kinda/kinda-pdf-document/docs/kinda-document.md

       paddings: 5
   };
   ```
-  - `marginTop`,  a number specify the distance between the component and its container on top side in millimeter, default to `0`mm.
+  - `marginTop`,  a number specify the distance between the component and its container on top side in millimeter, defaults to `0`mm.
-  - `marginRight`, margin on the right side, default to `0`mm.
+  - `marginRight`, margin on the right side, defaults to `0`mm.
-  - `marginBottom`, margin on the bottom side, default to `0`mm.
+  - `marginBottom`, margin on the bottom side, defaults to `0`mm.
-  - `marginLeft`, margin on the left side, default to `0`mm.
+  - `marginLeft`, margin on the left side, defaults to `0`mm.
-  - `margins`, like the paddings property, We have an object define the distance between this component and its container on each side.
+  - `margins`, like the paddings property, We have a property define all the four margins on each side.
 It has four properties:
     - `top`, top side, equals to `marginTop`.
     - `right`, right side, equals to `marginRight`.
     - `bottom`, bottom side, equals to `marginBottom`.